rpviana/rpviana/README.md

-# Hi, I'm Rodrigo Viana, I'm a student and I love programming.
-I would like to be a Web Developer Full Stack | Front-End | Back-End
+# 👋 Hello, I’m Rodrigo Viana

+🎓 A programming student on a mission to become a **Full‑Stack Web Developer**.
+I love building things that solve real problems and learning new technologies every day.

 <p align="left">
   <a href="mailto:a14548@oficina.pt">